 Carroll, also a former cop, was called in to consult with Peterson about his police pension, Brodsky said.
 Stephen Peterson, Drew Peterson’s son, has been trying to contact Carroll to reconnect with him since then, but has been ignored, Brodsky said.

 Brodsky said he was aware that Peterson was meeting with Carroll, but that it was only about his pension.
 Peterson has said in three face-to-face meetings and at least eight phone conversations that Carroll was only brought in as a consultant, Brodsky said.

-Brodsky said he had not yet seen Carroll’s motion.
+Brodsky said he had heard about the motion Carroll filed about 4 p.m., but had not yet seen it.
 A hearing is scheduled for Friday morning, the attorneys said.

 “The filing should be stricken.
 It’s absolute insanity,” Brodsky said.
 “It’s bizarre beyond belief.
 It’s so unbelievable, I don’t know what to say.
 I’m speechless.”